araffin/cpp-arduino-serial/README.md

 ./command_parser.x
 ```

-Idem for listening to the serial (for now during 30 seconds, it can be changed in the serial_reader.h)
+Idem for listening to the serial port (for now during 30 seconds, it can be changed in the serial_reader.h)
 ```
 ./serial_reader.x
 ```